Blue: Dyes for textiles and food

 For food, the triarylmethane dye Brilliant blue FCF is used for candies.
 The search continues for stable, natural blue dyes suitable for the food industry.

+Various raspberry-flavoured foods are dyed blue.
+This was done to distinguish strawberry, watermelon and raspberry-flavoured foods.
+The company ICEE used Blue No. 1 for their blue raspberry ICEEs.

 Pigments for painting and glass

 Blue pigments were once produced from minerals, especially lapis lazuli and its close relative ultramarine.
 These minerals were crushed, ground into powder, and then mixed with a quick-drying binding agent, such as egg yolk (tempera painting); or with a slow-drying oil, such as linseed oil, for oil painting.
 Two inorganic but synthetic blue pigments are cerulean blue (primarily cobalt(II) stanate: Co2SnO4) and Prussian blue (milori blue: primarily Fe7(CN)18).
 The chromophore in blue glass and glazes is cobalt(II).
 Diverse cobalt(II) salts such as cobalt carbonate or cobalt(II) aluminate are mixed with the silica prior to firing.
 The cobalt occupies sites otherwise filled with silicon.

 Inks

 Methyl blue is the dominant blue pigment in inks used in pens.
 Blueprinting involves the production of Prussian blue in situ.